Dev-Coloso/READ-ME/README.md

 # ABOUT ME

-Develops in HTML and CSS
+Junior Developer in HTML and CSS

 Learning Java and SQL.